 About Hillsdale College

 Founded in 1844, Hillsdale College is an independent, coeducational, residential, liberal arts college with a student body of about 1,400.
-Its four-year curriculum leads to the bachelor of arts or bachelor of science degree, and it is accredited by the North Central Association of Colleges and Secondary Schools.
+Its four-year curriculum leads to the bachelor of arts or bachelor of science degree, and it is accredited by the Higher Learning Commission.

 Hillsdale’s educational mission rests upon two principles: academic excellence and institutional independence.
 The College does not accept federal or state taxpayer subsidies for any of its operations.